 - Recover threatened species and conserve marine wildlife and migratory species

 - Respond to threats to the marine environment from introduced marine pests

-The department is working with state agencies, regional bodies and local authorities to address nationally important coastal issues.
+The department is working with all levels of government to address nationally important coastal issues.

-The Framework for a National Cooperative Approach to Integrated Coastal Zone Management is a national agreement between Australian, state and territory governments on how to deal with coastal problems in an integrated way.
-The 10-year agreement aims to protect the coastal environment and to safeguard coastal industries and communities by focusing on five coastal issues requiring national collaboration.
-These are land- and marine-based sources of pollution (including acid sulfate soils), managing climate change, introduced pest plants and animals, planning for population change and capacity building.
+The Framework for a National Cooperative Approach to Integrated Coastal Zone Management is a national agreement between federal, state and territory governments on how to deal with coastal problems in an integrated way.
+This 10-year national framework aims to protect the coastal environment and safeguard coastal industries and communities.

-Acid sulfate soils occur naturally along large areas of Australia's coastline where the majority of Australians live.
-Left undisturbed these soils are harmless, but when excavated or drained for development the sulfides in the soil react with oxygen in the air and form sulfuric acid.
-This acid can kill plants and animals, contaminate drinking water and food such as oysters, and cause considerable damage to buildings, infrastructure and estuarine ecosystems.
+Acid sulfate soils occur naturally in both coastal and inland Australia.
+When left undisturbed, these soils are harmless.
+But when excavated or drained for development, the sulfides in the soil react with oxygen in the air, and form sulfuric acid.
+This acid can kill plants and animals.
+It damages buildings and infrastructure and can contaminate drinking water and food such as oysters.
+It is a major environmental issue for land and water degradation.

 The Framework for Marine and Estuarine Water Quality Protection aims to protect marine and estuarine water from the effects of pollution from the land.
 The two main sources of this pollution are agriculture and urban development, which result in nutrients and sediment being washed into the sea.